ana/avocado/docs/source/guides/writer/libs/gdb.rst

 interact with a `gdb` process, a `gdbserver` process and also use the GDB remote protocol for interaction with a remote target.

-Please refer to :mod:`avocado.utils.gdb` for more information.
+Please refer to :mod:`afutils.gdb` for more information.

 Example
 ~~~~~~~